Pierz Schools Health Services

 6. Mouth sores accompanied by drooling.

-7. COVID Symptoms or a member of the household has tested positive for COVID.
+7. COVID Symptoms or a positive COVID test.

 Health Information Links